smallp/vscode-ci/client/README.md

 ### Goto definition

-You can goto definition for all the models, libraries and their methods.
+You can goto definition for all the models, libraries, their methods and const variables.

 ## Known issues
-*  <del>The extension will only open the file when going to the definition of a class.</del>
+*  No `$this->method()` support.
+It would be basic language support, so I don't want to do it again.

 ## Todo:
 1. Add the feature of hover.
-2. Add the `const` support for code completion.
-3. Add setting for autoloading libraries.
+2. Add setting for autoloading libraries.

 **Enjoy!**